 In fact, what if, in the Old Testament, voluntary “bearing” (nasa) of the iniquity/sin of another person equates to “forgiving/pardoning” that person, and is usually so translated?

-What if bearing a sin means suffering the collateral evil consequences it causes?
+What if bearing a sin entails suffering the collateral evil consequences it may cause?